KernFerm/Bubbles-Onboarding-Bot/README.md

    - Decide on the categories of interest or roles that new members can select during the onboarding process.
 Provide this list to the developer so they can configure the bot accordingly.

    - PLEASE!!!
 MAKE SURE to copy and paste `your` server **channel names exactly** how they are in `your` discord server. in `notepad` or `microsoft word`.

+   - Save the list as what ever the name of **YOUR** discord server , **YOUR** Server ID , **YOUR** Discord ID.

+4.5 **How To Find Discord Server ID**
+   - Right-click on the server name in the server list on the left-hand side.
+   - Select "Copy ID" from the context menu that appears.

                           Email Me The List -> kernferm@gmail.com